kunny/google_mobile_ads_facebook/README.md

-# Facebook mediation plugin for Google Mobile Ads Flutter
+# Meta Audience Network mediation plugin for Google Mobile Ads Flutter

-Google Mobile Ads Flutter mediation plugin for Facebook Audience Network.
+Google Mobile Ads Flutter mediation plugin for Meta Audience Network.

 ## Use this package as a library